-If you want to turn your bread loaves into works of edible art, then it’s worth trying out bread scoring.
-The art of bread scoring is a surprisingly difficult and complex endeavor, but the gorgeous results speak for themselves.
+If you want to turn your bread loaves into works of edible art, then it’s worth trying out different bread scoring patterns.
+The art of bread scoring is a surprisingly difficult and complex endeavor, but the results speak for themselves.

-Let’s take a look at what scoring bread actually means, how to score your own bread, when to score bread, and multiple scoring patterns down below.
+Let’s take a look at what scoring bread actually means, how to score your own bread, when to score bread, and multiple bread scoring pattern techniques down below.
 By the end, you’ll be ready to master this technique!

-Scoring is when bakers slash their bread dough with a sharp blade (referred to as a “lame” in French) prior to baking it.
-This creates intentional weak spots in the bread that allow it to expand naturally along the directions of the cuts, instead of bursting at the seams.
+Scoring is when bakers slash their bread dough with a sharp blade (referred to as a bread lame in French) before baking it.
+This creates intentional weak spots in the bread that allow it to expand naturally along the directions of the cuts instead of bursting at the seams.

-Typically, these cuts form an “ear”, which is basically a raised flap of crust created from that cut.
+Typically, these cuts form an “ear,” which is basically a raised flap of crust created from that cut.
 It helps bakers hold onto the entire loaf when moving it to their displays.
-Of course, scoring can be done for purely decorative reasons, too.
+But, of course, scoring can be done for purely decorative reasons, too.

-This process of scoring bread dates back to the 19th century, when a French scientist named Vaudry deemed that cutting bread before baking it could improve its appearance.
+The process of scoring bread dates back to the 19th century when a French scientist named Vaudry deemed that cutting bread before baking it could improve its appearance.
 Since then, scored breads were only baked for wealthy families and in famous restaurants in Paris.

 Certain bread scoring patterns soon became the distinctive trademark of specific bakers, and people used their scores to distinguish one baker from another.